 New Zealand men’s softball had a number of defensive stars in its early decades, including gifted fielders like Auckland shortstop Paul Rogers.
-But Kiwi batters lagged behind their North American rivals until Mark Sorenson, Jimmy Cotter, Michael Nichols, Ian Stringer, Eddie Kohlhase and Jimmy Hall burst onto the scene in the early 1980s.
+Kiwi batters lagged behind their North American rivals until Mark Sorenson, Jimmy Cotter, Michael Nichols, Ian Stringer, Eddie Kohlhase and Jimmy Hall burst onto the scene in the early 1980s.

 Power-batting Aucklander Martha Rush was one of New Zealand’s early female softball stars.
-Ed Dolejs rated infielders Rhonda Hira and Marilyn Marshall (previously Chapman) as the greatest women softballers of his coaching era.
+Ed Dolejs rated infielders Rhonda Hira and Marilyn Marshall (née Chapman) as the greatest women softballers of his coaching era.
 Both were world-class hitters who excelled in a number of positions.

 Herlihy versus Stofflett